Geology

 PropertyTypeDescription

-Allow RunBooleanThis toggle can prevent the module from running, allowing the user to make changes to large data sets without waiting for updates.
+Allow RunBooleanPrevents the module from running, allowing the user to make changes to large data sets without waiting for updates.

-ExecuteButtonForces the module to run even if the Allow Run toggle has been turned off.
+ExecuteButtonForces the module to run even if the Allow Run toggle has been turned off, allowing the user to make a number of changes before updating.

 Horizon RankingsLabeled IntegersControls individual surface priorities and rankings.